Codecademy/docs/content/java/concepts/inheritance/inheritance.md

   - 'paths/computer-science'
 ---

-Inheritance is an object-oriented programming (OOP) concept by which the properties and behaviors from the parent class are passed on to the child class.
+Inheritance is an object-oriented programming (OOP) concept by which the properties and behaviors from a parent class are passed on to a child class.

-In day to day life we might have already heard about inheritance, when something gets passed from parents to child we say that child inherited from parents.
-Similarly, in Java when some properties or behaviors get passed from parent class to the child class we say that child class inherited from parent class.
+In day-to-day life, when something gets passed from a parent to a child, it is said that child inherits from their parent.
+Similarly, in Java, when some properties or behaviors get passed from parent class to the child class, it is said that child class inherits from a parent class.

-Child class can have properties and methods of its own as well.
+Child classes can have properties and methods of its own as well.

-It can also override the behaviors (methods) of the parent class.
-This is called polymorphism, another OOP concept.
+They can also override the behaviors (methods) of the parent class.
+This is called polymorphism (another OOP concept).

 We can implement inheritance by using the `extends` keyword.